The Dilution of Hockey Hair

 Jared Leto?
 Oh, no, absolutely not.
 He's a cool cat but, yeah, no.

-I mean, all of those guys awesome.
+I mean, all of those guys are awesome.
 Their hair is certainly awesome.

 Like, take Dave Grohl, for example.
 It's hard to find someone who really doesn't appreciate Dave Grohl.